Charli3-Official/swap-demo-contract/README.md

 ```

 To perform ODV requests, you will need `TestC3` tokens for transaction payments
-Request test tokens by joining our Discord server and posting in the `#odv` channel.
+Request test tokens by joining our Discord server.
-Our team will provide you with the necessary tokens for testing purposes

 **Note**: All endpoints, addresses, and token configurations in the sample file have been pre-verified to work correctly.
 You only need to add your connection URLs and obtain test tokens.